bigpipe/bigpipe/SPEC/Page.md

 - The page starts discovering which pagelets are allowed to be included on this page based on the authorization restrictions that are set on the `Pagelet` instance.
-- During the discovery above we imnedieally start flushing the `view` template to the browser so it can already start loading the specified resources in the `<head>` of the template.
-The template receives resouces that needs to include in the `<head>` of the page.
+- During the discovery above we immediately start flushing the `view` template to the browser so it can already start loading the specified resources in the `<head>` of the template.
+The template receives resources that needs to include in the `<head>` of the page.
 These resources are pre-compiled core's of JavaScript and CSS that is shared between pages or pagelets.
 - After the initial template is flushed we writing the rest of the pagelets that